MCV-2025-C1-Project/Team5/README.md

 1. **Indexing the database.** Compute and store color histograms for all database images (performed offline).

+2. **Noise detection and removal.** Detects noisy images by measuring  intensity fluctuations, and if detected, removes the noise.

-2. **Background removal.** Use color to remove the background of the query images.
+3. **Background removal.** Use color to remove the background of the query images.

-3. **Feature extraction for query images.** Compute the same descriptor type used for the database for each query image only on the foreground pixels.
+4. **Feature extraction for query images.** Compute the same descriptor type used for the database for each query image only on the foreground pixels.

-4. **Similarity computation.** Compare query descriptors with the database using distance metrics.
+5. **Similarity computation.** Compare query descriptors with the database using distance metrics.

-5. **Ranking and retrieval.** Sort database images according to similarity and return the top-k most visually similar paintings.
+6. **Ranking and retrieval.** Sort database images according to similarity and return the top-k most visually similar paintings.

 ## Features

+- **Noise detection and removal:** Detects noisy images by measuring local intensity fluctuations.
+And if detected, replaces each pixel value using its neighborhood context to remove it.

+  **Noise detection methods:**
+  - Laplacian filter
+  - Gradient difference
+  - Wavelet transform
+  - FFT-based method

+  **Noise removal methods:**
+  - Gaussian filter
+  - Median filter
+  - Wavelet decomposition

 - **Background Removal:** Automatically segments the painting from its background using robust color statistics and morphological filtering.

 - **Multiple Image Descriptors:** Extract diverse visual representations capturing color, texture, and spatial information.